-The programme is aimed for those who are interested in innovative engineering in research-intensive companies.
-The program provides interdisciplinary education covering engineering, physics, mathematics, physical oceanography and atmospheric physics bridging the gap between theoretical science and practical engineering.
+The programme is designed for those who are interested in innovative engineering in research-intensive companies.
+The programme provides interdisciplinary education combining engineering, physics, mathematics, physical oceanography and atmospheric physics bridging the gap between theoretical science and practical engineering.

 - Students can use modern laboratories, for instance, the ones developing solar cells, semiconductor materials, photoelasticity etc.

 - Internship in Swedbank is available for students opting for econophysics.

 - TalTech collaborates with National Institute of Chemical Physics and Biophysics where students with interest in scientific research are welcome to work on their master’s thesis.
 Key research programmes are available HERE